AGH-Narzedzia-Informatyczne-2020-2021/meshi/CONTRIBUTING.md

 * description of the problem (if Bug)
 * detailed minimum requirenments for Pull Request approval process

-## 2. Commits
+## 3. Commits

 ### Messages

 * Use the **present tense** ("Add feature" not "Added feature")
 * Use the **imperative mood** ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to **50 characters or less**
-* Reference all issues, branches, pull requests by prefesing their names with '#'
+* Reference all issues, branches, pull requests by preceding their names with '#'

 Example: `Remove redundant code added in #234`

 ### Good practise

-* commit frequently to not loose yourself in all the changes
+* commit frequently to not lose yourself in all the changes
-* commit should be consise and regard single fix/change
+* commit should be concise and regard single fix/change

 Bad example: `Change passwd hashing algorithm and fix naming issue`

-## 3. Pull Requests
+## 4. Pull Requests

 ### Naming

 * name starts with Issue/branch category label and number in square brackets followed by
 * next follows the relevant Issue name

-Egzample: `[Bug #253] Email validation does not require '@' sign`
+Example: `[Bug #253] Email validation does not require '@' sign`

 # Workflow